Become a teacher trainer and pass on your expertise

 Participants develop the knowledge and skills they need to train English language teachers working in primary and secondary schools.
 They learn how to run training sessions, observe teaching and give feedback.

-With Train the Trainer, teachers show that they:
+With Train the Trainer, teachers show that they have:

-- have developed skills for designing and delivering teacher training sessions and courses
+- developed skills for designing and delivering teacher training sessions and courses

-- have deepened their understanding of key issues in planning and delivering training courses
+- deepened their understanding of key issues in planning and delivering training courses

-- have developed an understanding of good practice in observing and giving feedback to course participants
+- developed an understanding of good practice in observing and giving feedback to course participants

-- have identified strategies for their further development as a trainer.
+- identified strategies for their further development as a trainer.

 Are you eligible to attend?

-For experienced teachers who have at least a CELTA, ideally a Delta, and some years of follow-up teaching experience as well as evidence of commitment to professional development.
+For experienced teachers who have at least a CELTA or a Delta, and some years of follow-up teaching experience as well as evidence of commitment to professional development.